markusressel/esphome-deployment/README.md

 # esphome-deploy

-A configuration deplyment tool for ESPHome projects.
+A CLI Tool for managing compilation and deployment of ESPHome Device configurations.

 ## Features